Peliha-ip/Burrowed-Bonds/README.md

 - Diadectes can convert veggies into diadectes scales.
 These scales can be used to create landbound totems.
 - Landbound totems make crops grow faster, grass spread faster, saplings grow faster, and disable hostile mobs in a radius of 20 blocks.
 - Baseball bats can be enchanted with Home Run from level 1 to 5.
 Home Run increases the damage from the baseball projectile.
+- Kangaroos can one-shot-kill by kicking or force drowning on any mob or player who attacked them.
+- Since binturongs have a popcorn scent around them, they can calm nearby neutral mobs and also reduce the duration of the stinky effect.
+- Outback boomerangs can break plants when thrown.
+Because they're boomerangs, they always return.

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, a glyptodont, and a ground sloth on a lead)